 - (1) This subpart establishes guidelines, based on the national standards, to assist in the development and review of FMPs, amendments, and regulations prepared by the Councils and the Secretary. - (2) In developing FMPs, the Councils have the initial authority to ascertain factual circumstances, to establish management objectives, and to propose management measures that will achieve the objectives.
-The Secretary will determine whether the proposed management objectives and measures are consistent with the national standards, other provisions of the Magnuson-Stevens Act, and other applicable law.
-The Secretary has an obligation under section 301(b) of the Magnuson-Stevens Act to inform the Councils of the Secretary's interpretation of the national standards so that they will have an understanding of the basis on which FMPs will be reviewed. - (3) The national standards are statutory principles that must be followed in any FMP.
+The Secretary will determine whether the proposed management objectives and measures are consistent with the national standards, other provisions of the Magnuson-Stevens Act, (MSA), and other applicable law.
+The Secretary has an obligation under section 301(b) of the Magnuson Stevens ActMSA to inform the Councils of the Secretary's interpretation of the national standards so that they will have an understanding of the basis on which FMPs will be reviewed. - (3) The national standards are statutory principles that must be followed in any FMP.
 The guidelines summarize Secretarial interpretations that have been, and will be, applied under these principles.
 The guidelines are intended as aids to decision-making; FMPs formulated according to the guidelines will have a better chance for expeditious Secretarial review, approval, and implementation.
-FMPs that are in substantial compliance with the guidelines, the Magnuson-Stevens Act, and other applicable law must be approved.

-(b) Fishery management objectives.

-- (1) Each FMP, whether prepared by a Council or by the Secretary, should identify what the FMP is designed to accomplish (i.e., the management objectives to be attained in regulating the fishery under consideration).
+FMPs that are in substantial compliance withnot formulated according to the guidelines, the Magnuson Stevens Act, and may not be approved by the Secretary if the FMP or FMP amendment is inconsistent with the MSA or other applicable law must be approved.
+(16 U.S.C.
+1854(a)(3)). - (b) Fishery management objectives. - (1) Each FMP, whether prepared by a Council or by the Secretary, should identify what the FMP is designed to accomplish (i.e., the management objectives to be attained in regulating the fishery under consideration).
 In establishing objectives, Councils balance biological constraints with human needs, reconcile present and future costs and benefits, and integrate the diversity of public and private interests.
-If objectives are in conflict, priorities should be established among them. - (2) To reflect the changing needs of the fishery over time, Councils should reassess the objectives of the fishery on a regular basis. - (3) How objectives are defined is important to the management process.
+If objectives are in conflict, priorities should be established among them. - (2) To reflect the changing needs of the fishery over time, Councils should reassess the FMP's management objectives on a regular basis. - (3) How objectives are defined is important to the management process.
 Objectives should address the problems of a particular fishery.
-The objectives should be clearly stated, practicably attainable, framed in terms of definable events and measurable benefits, and based upon a comprehensive rather than a fragmentary approach to the problems addressed.
+The objectives should be clearly stated, practicably attainable, framed in terms of definable events and measureable benefits, and based upon a comprehensive rather than a fragmentary approach to the problems addressed.
 An FMP should make a clear distinction between objectives and the management measures chosen to achieve them.
-The objectives of each FMP provide the context within which the Secretary will judge the consistency of an FMP's conservation and management measures with the national standards.

-(c) Stocks that require conservation and management.
+The objectives of each FMP provide the context within which the Secretary will judge the consistency of an FMP's conservation and management measures with the national standards. - (c) Stocks that require conservation and management.